 The Committee is chaired by a non-executive and independent director, assisted by the Head of IT Group as Vice-Chairperson and executive officers of the Bank.
-The heads of Audit, Risk and Compliance are also invited in the regular and/or special meetings of the Committee as resource persons.
+The heads of Audit, Risk, and Compliance are also invited to the regular and/or special meetings of the Committee as resource persons.

 Board and Committee Performance Evaluation

-The Bank is committed to continually strengthen its compliance culture through education and training.
-The Compliance Group in coordination with HRMG Training Department regularly conducts briefings to employees to raise the level of awareness and understanding of the principles, concepts, and elements of good corporate governance and compliance.
-All new employees of the Bank undergo basic orientation on Compliance System, Anti-Money Laundering (AML), Risk Awareness, and Corporate Governance.
+The Bank is committed to continually strengthening its compliance culture through education and training.
+The Compliance Group, in coordination with HRMG Training Department regularly conducts briefings to employees to raise the level of awareness and understanding of the principles, concepts, and elements of good corporate governance and compliance.
+All new employees of the Bank undergo basic orientation on Compliance Systems, Anti-Money Laundering (AML), Risk Awareness, Information Security, Data Privacy, and Corporate Governance.
 Refresher courses on these topics are annually given to all employees.
 In addition, tidbits and bulletins are also sent out to all employees as reminders of critical areas on these mandatory topics.

 Governance Policies and Mechanisms

-Board of Directors compensation is a fee or per diem in an amount as may be determined by the Board shall be paid to each director for attendance at any meeting of the Board, subject to the approval of the stockholders; provided, however, that nothing herein contained shall be construed to preclude any director from serving in any other capacity and receiving compensation therefor.
-The Board, as may be delegated by the stockholder, shall fix the compensation and other remuneration of any compensation therefore.
-The Board shall fix the compensation and other remuneration of any Director or any other officer of the Bank should they be designated to perform executive functions or any special service to the Bank.
-In no case shall the total yearly compensation of directors, as such directors, exceed ten percent (10%) of the net income before income tax of the corporation during the preceding year.
+The Board of Directors compensation is a fee or per diem in an amount as may be determined by the Board which shall be paid to each director for attendance to any meeting of the Board, subject to the approval of the stockholders; provided, however, that nothing herein contained shall be construed to preclude any directors from serving in any capacity and receiving compensation therefor.
+The Board, as may be delegated by the stockholder, shall fix the compensation and other remunerations.
+Pursuant to a delegated authority, the Board may fix the compensation and other remuneration of any Director or any other officer of the Bank should they be designated to perform executive functions or any special service to the Bank.
+In no case shall the total yearly compensation of directors, as such directors, exceed ten percent (10%) of the net income before income tax of the Bank during the preceding year.

-The Robinsons Bank’s employee compensation structure is designed to be at par with the prevailing banking industry rates.
+The Bank’s employees' compensation structure is designed to be at par with the prevailing banking industry rates.
 The compensation package is composed of guaranteed compensation, inclusive of statutory and company-initiated bonuses and variable monetary benefits based on performance for a particular year.
-Its policy is pay for performance or meritocracy, highlighted by a competitive salary scale, annual merit increase and employee promotion which are hinged on employee performance and attainment of the Bank’s key indicators.
-On top of the regular compensation, the Business Center Heads and Sales Officers are provided with the variable compensation scheme based on their achievement of defined categories and their contributions to the Bank’s objectives.
-Competitive fringe benefit programs such as various types of leave benefits, uniform assistance, financial assistance programs in the form of employee personal loan, car plan, vehicle loan, motorcycle plan and housing loan, are provided to eligible employees aimed to assist them in their time of financial need and to improve their standard of living.
-The health and well-being of the employees are given importance through the Group Hospitalization Plan or HMO Card, the Group Life Insurance and Personal Accident Insurance, Hazard Pay and the Medicine Assistance.
+Its policy is paying for performance or meritocracy, highlighted by a competitive salary scale, annual merit increase, and employee promotion which are hinged on employee performance and attainment of the Bank’s Key indicator.
+On top of the regular compensation, certain sales personnel are provided with a variable compensation scheme based on their achievement of the defined categories and their contributions to the Bank’s objectives.
+Competitive fringe benefit programs such as various types of leave benefits, uniform assistance, financial assistance programs n the form of employee personal loans, car plans, vehicle loans, motorcycle plans, and housing loans are provided to eligible employees aimed to assist them in their time of financial need and to improve their standard of living.
+The health and well-being of the employees are given importance in the form of a Group Hospitalization Plan or HMO Card, Group Life Insurance and Personal Accident Insurance, Hazard Pay, and Medical Assistance.

 Related Party Transactions

 In compliance with BSP Circular 895, as amended, the Bank has created a Related Party Transactions (RPT) Committee that supports the Board in managing exposures to related parties.
-Under its policy, the Bank defined related parties to include directors, officers, stockholders or related interests (DOSRI) of the Bank and their close family members.
-It also includes corresponding persons in affiliated companies, subsidiaries and affiliates, any party that the Bank exerts control over or that exerts control over the Bank, and such other entity whose interest may pose potential conflict with the interest of the Bank.
+Under its policy, the Bank defined related parties to include directors, officers, stockholders, or related interests (DOSRI) of the Bank and their close family members.
+It also includes corresponding persons in affiliated companies, subsidiaries and affiliates, any party that the Bank exerts control over the Bank, and such other entity whose interest may pose a potential conflict with the interest of the Bank.

 All material RPTs are evaluated and endorsed by the Committee to the Board for approval.
 Refer to the Notes to Financial Statements for the Bank’s related party transactions.